 After the analyst has completed all of the necessary panels to create the MOVES RunSpec, the analyst must then create an input database and provide the necessary input database tables that describe the project in detail.
-The input database is populated using the Project Data Manager (PDM), which can be accessed from the "Pre-Processing" menu item at the top of the MOVES GUI, or by selecting "Enter/Edit Data" in the "Domain Input Database" section of the "Geographic Bounds "panel.
+The input database is populated using the Project Data Manager (PDM), which can be accessed by selecting "Enter/Edit Data" in the "Create Input Database" panel.
 It is recommended that the analyst create a unique input database for each MOVES run that is to be conducted.
 For example, if the analyst is conducting multiple MOVES runs to account for vehicle activity and meteorological variations, individual input databases should be created for each run.